Husenap/dubu-block/README.md

 #### Todo
 - [ ] See if it's a good idea to replace BlockId directly with BlockType
-- [ ] Rewrite ambient occlusion to make less queries (9 instead of 12?
-Perhaps only 1 if adjacent block is transparent)
 - [ ] Rework the chunk generation system (parallelize, add stages, delay mesh generation, neighbour access)
 - [ ] Implement a basic input system (make sure it gives ImGui precedence)
 - [ ] Implement a first person avatar that can run around in the world